A perfect weekend breakfast treat with sweet mango and piquant passion fruit.

 - Greek yogurt, to serve

-For the rest of this superfood recipe, combine the buttermilk with 100ml (3½ fl oz) cold water.
+- Combine the buttermilk with 100ml (3½fl oz) cold water.
 Pour into the flour a little at a time, whisking as you go until smooth.
 Beat in the eggs and a pinch of salt.

-Heat a little of the butter in a small frying pan and spoon in about 3tbsp of the mixture.
+- Heat a little of the butter in a small frying pan and spoon in about 3 tbsp of the mixture.
 Cook for 1-2 mins on each side.
+They are quite small, so you can probably do more than one in the pan at the same time.